-Home > Certified New Homes > The Next Generation of ENERGY STAR Qualified New Homes > 2011 ENERGY STAR Certified New Homes Market Indices for States
+Home > Certified New Homes > The Next Generation of ENERGY STAR Qualified New Homes > 2012 ENERGY STAR Certified New Homes Market Indices for States

 The ENERGY STAR Certified New Homes Market Indices for States compares the number of site built, single family ENERGY STAR certified new homes to the number of new privately owned one unit homes permitted in each state and the District of Columbia, adjusted for housing completions.
 Each state's index is a measurement of ENERGY STAR's presence in the site-built, single-family new homes market for that state.
 It does not measure other energy efficiency efforts within the state.
 The map and tables below provide a breakdown of the market index for each state and the District of Columbia.
-ENERGY STAR, in partnership with stakeholders, achieved an average national market presence in the new homes sector of 26 percent in 2011.
+ENERGY STAR, in partnership with stakeholders, achieved a national market presence in the new homes sector of 16 percent in 2012.

-More than 130,000 new homes earned the ENERGY STAR in 2011, including nearly 106,000 site built, single family homes¹.
+More than 101,000 new homes earned the ENERGY STAR in 2012, including nearly 81,000 site built, single family homes¹.
 This is equivalent to:

-Eliminating the emissions from nearly 52,000 vehicles
+Eliminating the emissions from more than 36,000 vehicles each year

-Saving nearly 314 million pounds of coal
+Saving more than 150 million pounds of coal each year

-|States With an ENERGY STAR Certified New Homes Market Index of 26% or More|
+|States With an ENERGY STAR Certified New Homes Market Index of 16% or More|

-2011 ENERGY STAR
+2012 ENERGY STAR

-Certified New Homes
+Certified New Homes1

-2011 ENERGY STAR
+2012 ENERGY STAR

-|States With an ENERGY STAR Certified New Homes Market Index Between 20% and 25%|
+|States With an ENERGY STAR Certified New Homes Market Index Between 11% and 15%|

-|States With an ENERGY STAR Certified New Homes Market Index Between 10% and 19%|
+|States With an ENERGY STAR Certified New Homes Market Index Between 5% and 10%|

-|States With an ENERGY STAR Certified New Homes Market Index Below 10%|
+|States With an ENERGY STAR Certified New Homes Market Index Below 5%|

 |District of Columbia|